Spring birding & flowers in the Western Mediterranean

 (birding opportunities on the way time permitting!).

-Coffee at La Franqui while we look for Slender billed gull, Black-winged stilt, Little tern + other gulls and shore birds.
+Picnic at La Franqui while we look out onto the lagoon for Slender billed gull, Black-winged stilt, Kentish plover, Little tern + other gulls and shore birds.

-We will be looking for resident species, summer nesting arrivals and other birds passing through on spring migration…
+We will be looking for resident Mediterranean species, summer nesting arrivals and other birds on active migration…

-Local resident species include: Blue rock thrush, Bonelli’s eagle, Crag martin, Crested lark, Eagle owl, Glossy ibis, Kentish plover, Rock sparrow, Sardinian warbler, Serin, Slender-billed gull, Spotless starling, Zitting cisticola…
+Local resident species include: Blue rock thrush, Bonelli’s eagle, Crag martin, Crested lark, Eagle owl, Glossy ibis, Kentish plover, Rock sparrow, Sardinian warbler, Serin, Slender-billed gull, Spotless starling, Thekla’s lark, Zitting cisticola…

-On migration we will be looking for: Bee-eater, Black kite, Booted eagle, Greater flamingo, various hirundines including Alpine swift and Red-rumped swallow, White stork
+On migration we will be looking for: Bee-eater, Black kite, Booted eagle, Common crane, Greater flamingo, various hirundines including Alpine swift and Red-rumped swallow, White stork

 April sees a wide variety of plants in flower and this is when the garrigue comes into its own.